LifeList

 How does a young adult cancer patient apply to be part of the LifeList program?

-The LifeList program has one week at the beginning of each quarter when we accept applications.
-The dates for 2023 are below and will open and close at 10 am MST on those dates.
-Any applications received during that time frame will be considered.
+The LifeList program is open to new applications on a quarterly basis.
+Any applications received during the time frame listed at the top of this page will be included in a random selection.
 On the close of application day, all applicants will receive an email letting them know if they have been selected to move forward in the process or not.
-A program application link will be available on the Dear Jack Foundation website at www.dearjackfoundation.org/lifelist.
+All application cycles will open and close at 10 am MT.

 What type of questions will I have to answer for the application?